wyzjack/wyzjack.github.io/_pages/about.md

 News
 ======
+* 04/2024: Kuan-Chuan Peng and I are organizing [the Workshop on Anomaly Detection with Foundation Models in conjunction with IJCAI 2024](https://adfmw.github.io/ijcai24/index.html)!
+Please consider submitting your relevant works and join us.
 * 03/2024: We released a [GitHub repository](https://github.com/wyzjack/Awesome-XAD) on [Explainable Anomaly Detection in Images and Videos: A Survey](https://arxiv.org/pdf/2302.06670.pdf).
 Welcome to use and star!
 * 02/2024: Our paper on fundamental DNN network design is accepted by CVPR 2024.
 * 01/2024: Our paper on data augmentation for video recognition is accepted by ICLR 2024.